Bangladesh Coast Guard: Ships

-Future Modernization Plan
+Future modernization plan

 The Bangladesh Government has started a massive modernization plan named Coast Guard Goal 2030 to make Coast Guard a well-trained and well-equipped force to ensure the security of the coastal area.
 The expansion of the force manpower is also included in the plan.

 Dockyard and Engineering Works Limited is constructing two inshore patrol vessels (IPV) for the Bangladesh Coast Guard.
 These vessels will be 52.8 m long, 7.4 m wide and have a draft of 4.5 m with a displacement of 315 MT.

 The coast guard ordered six X12 high-speed boats which are being built at Dockyard and Engineering Works Limited with technical assistance from Indonesia.
 These ships are made of carbon composite and have a length of 11.7 m and a speed of 35 kn.

-The formation of the coast guard's aviation wing is under process.
-The force has a plan to procure ten helicopters for patrolling and search and rescue (SAR) operations within 2025.

-The coast guard also wants to be a technologically advanced outfit in monitoring the sea.
-It has a long-term plan of installing long-range identification and tracking (LRIT) and vessel traffic management information systems (VTMIS) by 2025.